 This is the “secret” that is at the core of all weight loss; whether you follow a fad diet or you simply try to eat healthy foods whenever possible.
 Of course, the problem most people face is the fact that their mind and spirit may be perfectly willing, but sometimes the body is not quite so cooperative.
 Still, that doesn’t mean that it’s impossible to work with our bodies in order to successfully lose weight.

 Implementing the Weight Loss Secret

 How many calories should you eat to lose weight?
 This is the question that is on the minds of many people who want to lose weight, but you can’t even begin to answer this question until you first know how many calories you burn.
 Finding your Basic Metabolic Rate or BMR will give you a rough estimate of how many calories your body needs just to function.

 Exercise is an Important Part of Fast Weight Loss

-Speaking of your daily calorie burn, the next thing that we need to consider is your daily workout.
-You may find it comforting and convenient to depend on the same workout routine every day, but unfortunately this is not the best way to go.
-People tend to not be aware of the fact that the body constantly adapts to changing needs and activities, and will steadily burn fewer and fewer calories as it adapts to the workout.
-This goes back to the days of the cavemen who needed to conserve calories whenever possible in order to survive, but this usually isn’t necessary in the modern world.
+Speaking of your daily calorie burn, the next thing that you’ll need to consider is your daily workout.
+You may find it comforting and convenient to depend on the same workout routine every day, but unfortunately this will not offer you the best way to lose weight.
+Many people don’t understand that their body constantly adapts to changing needs and activities, and it will steadily burn fewer and fewer calories as it adapts to the workout.

-No matter what your starting level or choice of diet, real weight loss is primarily a matter of consuming fewer calories each day than you burn.
-Weight loss is ensured so long as this equation remains tipped in your favor, you exercise regularly, and eat a healthy diet filled with real food instead of processed filler.
+No matter what your starting level or choice of diet, real weight loss is primarily a matter of consuming fewer calories than you burn.
+As long as you follow this formula, weight loss is bound to happen.
+You can help speed up your weight loss by exercising regularly, and eating a healthy diet.